testxio/testx/README.md

 It is possible to use **testx** without MS Excel as well, but then it looses a lot of its usefulness.
 Of course if you don't want to shell out for MS Excel you can use any of the numerous copies like LibreOffice (OpenOffice) Calc, etc.

-The conversion between MS Excel and the (JSON) test script format is done by an external service.
+As of **testx 0.7.1** the conversion between MS Excel and the (JSON) test script format will be done by **testx**.
+Previous version used an external service.
-We provide such a service at **http://xls.testx.io**.
-To use it define **xls2testUrl** in your configuration file.
+This behavior can still be used if you specify **xls2testUrl** in your configuration file.
 See example below.
+Such a service used to be available at http://xls.testx.io, but is currently taken down.
+Please, create an issue if you'd like this service back.

+### Test structure
 The tests consist of *steps*.
 Each step consists of a *keyword* and *arguments*.

 The keyword is and action or a check (or both, can be anything really).